12 Angry Men

 The fan isn't working and they all want to get out of there as soon as they can, especially Juror 7 (Jack Warden - the one wearing the hat) who has tickets to a ballgame.
 They can only leave if they all have the same verdict.
 When they take a vote, 11 vote guilty and only Juror 8 (Henry Fonda) votes not guilty.
 He admits he's not sure if the young man is innocent or not, but thinks they should give him the consideration of discussing his case as they will be sending him to face the death penalty if he is found guilty.
 (Man, they sure were harsh back then!)

 Throughout the film they stop discussing the case to conduct another vote.
-For the first one, Juror 8 tells them he was abstain from voting and if everyone votes guilty, he will also vote the same and that will be that, but another juror votes not guilty and soon the verdict becomes tied as they are persuaded by Juror 8's arguments that the young man is not one hundred percent guilty.
+For the first one, Juror 8 tells them he would abstain from voting and if everyone votes guilty, he will also vote the same and that will be that, but another juror votes not guilty and soon the verdict becomes tied as they are persuaded by Juror 8's arguments that the young man is not one hundred percent guilty.
 Soon it's 11-1, not guilty with Juror 3 as the one who won't budge.
-He's a cranky old man who think kids "these days" don't have any respect for their elders.
+He's a cranky old man who thinks kids "these days" don't have any respect for their elders.
 (Oh, what would he think of today's youth!)

 You never learn the names of the men until the very end when Juror 9 and Juror 8 have a small dialogue and tell each other their names.
 (Which I've already forgotten - ha!)